 To obtain these books, please go to Amazon and enter the titles.
 In the USA, you can use the quick link to "Write Ways To Win Writing Contests" below!

 Alas, WRITE WAYS TO WIN WRITING CONTESTS was put out by a different publisher and thus it has no free days, but is available from Amazon Kindle for only $2.99.
 Barnes and Noble and other bookstores have a slightly more updated e-book edition on sale for only $3.99.
 For the $2.99 Kindle e-book, please click Write Ways to WIN WRITING CONTESTS What's $2.99 or $3.99 or even $12.50 compared to increasing your chances of carrying off the really big cash of a wonderful First Prize?

 When entering a Writing Contest, it's a smart idea to take a look at entries that have won major prizes in the past.
-Many of the Tom Howard winners were published in a collection entitled "Watching Time".
-When the bookstore edition of "Watching Time" was out of print for a year or so, one store actually sold a copy for $145.00!
-Yet Amazon are still selling the book for only $12.95.
+Many previous winners winners were published in a collection entitled "Watching Time".
+When the bookstore edition of "Watching Time" was out of print for a year or so, one second hand store actually sold a copy for $145.00!
+Yet Amazon still had copies and were still selling the book for only $12.95.
 Alas, it will NEVER be available at Kindle or NOOK in an e-book edition, as electronic rights are not available.